1st Guards Fortified Region: History

 On 24 December it was transferred to the front's 4th Guards Army, and on 26 December subordinated to the army's 21st Guards Rifle Corps.
 The fortified region was shifted to the army's 135th Rifle Corps on 6 January 1945.
 On 17 January, the region was at 90 percent strength in personnel with 3,122 officers and men.
 Early on the morning of 18 January, the positions of the fortified region were broken through by German tanks in Operation Konrad III, and its men encircled.
 That day the fortified region was placed under direct army control.
 The fortified region reported its losses in these actions as 2,232 men by the end of 22 January.
 Among the losses were four battalion commanders, the chiefs of its operations department and artillery, and deputy chief for political affairs.
 The 1st Guards Fortified Region reported the loss of 38 76 mm guns, 31 45 mm guns, seven 120 mm mortars, 33 82 mm mortars, 128 heavy machine guns, 114 light machine guns, 1,093 rifles and carbines, and 237 PPSh submachine guns, as well as all of its communications and engineer equipment.
 By 23 January 751 men from the unit who made it out of the encirclement concentrated at Tamási.
 The 1st Guards Fortified Region was transferred to the front's 7th Mechanized Corps on 29 January.
 The fortified region was withdrawn to the front reserve on 3 February, and on 12 February assigned to the front's 26th Army.
 It was transferred to the 4th Guards Army on 23 February, and on 7 March to the 35th Guards Rifle Corps of the 27th Army.
 It took part in the Balaton Defensive Operation.

 On 28 March it was transferred to the 27th Army's 37th Rifle Corps.
 The fortified region was subordinated to the corps' 316th Rifle Division on 1 April and then the 35th Guards Rifle Corps' 163rd Rifle Division on 2 April.
 On 3 April the fortified region came under the direct control of the corps, and on 4 April it was shifted to the control of the 57th Army.
 Nikitin was moved up to chief of the front's Combat and Physical Training Department and replaced by 113th Rifle Division commander Colonel Stepan Kiryan on 17 April.
 On 21 April it was shifted to the 4th Guards Army, and on 26 April subordinated to the army's 31st Guards Rifle Corps.

 Postwar

 After the end of the war, the fortified region was transferred to the direct control of the 3rd Ukrainian Front on 3 June, and transferred to the Southern Group of Forces on 15 June.
-The 1st Guards Fortified Region was withdrawn to the Odessa Military District on 16 August.
-The fortified region was disbanded in the Odessa Military District between 17 May and 4 July 1946.
+The 1st Guards Fortified Region was withdrawn to the Odesa Military District on 16 August.
+The fortified region was disbanded in the Odesa Military District between 17 May and 4 July 1946.